High Point (New Jersey): High Point State Park

 The mountain is in the 14,193 acre High Point State Park.
 Route 23 skirts the park and carries visitors from the New Jersey suburbs and from points in New York State.
 The park is administered by the New Jersey Division of Parks and Forestry.

-As of the 2023 season, park entry was free.
+As of the 2026 season, park entry was free.

 The land for High Point State Park, donated by Colonel Anthony R. and Susie Dryden Kuser of Bernardsville, New Jersey, was dedicated as a park in 1923.
 The pleasant landscaping was designed by the Olmsted Brothers of Boston, a prominent landscape architectural firm run by the sons of Central Park designer Frederick Law Olmsted.

 To the south the Appalachian Trail follows a rocky ridge which offers many scenic views of the valleys and mountains surrounding the area.
 To the north, the trail drops off the ridge through hemlock gorges into former agricultural fields with a view of the surrounding countryside and the High Point Monument in the distance.

 During the winter, portions of the parks trails are used for cross-country skiing.

 War veterans monument

 The Monument on High Point was built by Kuser to honor war veterans.
-Master mason Michael Maddaluna began construction of the 220 ft tower - which has a base which is 34 feet square - in 1928 and completed it in 1930.
+Master mason Michael Maddaluna began construction of the 220 ft tower - which has a base which is 34 ft2 - in 1928 and completed it in 1930.
 The outside is made of New Hampshire granite and also Shawangunk quartz.
 There are four small windows through which observers have a view of the ridges of the Pocono Mountains toward the west, the Catskill Mountains to the north and the Wallkill River Valley in the southeast.
 The Monument is an obelisk monument similar to other war monuments, such as the one on Bunker Hill in Massachusetts.
 The Monument has 291 steps from the base to the highest viewing platform.

 Plans were made to close the park as of July 1, 2008, under Gov. Jon Corzine's budget plan for 2009.
 Veterans groups, who have held an annual memorial at the site, expressed their opposition to the proposal, which was ultimately removed from the final budget.